Too Much, Too Soon: Shooting

 Warner Bros recreated John Barrymore's yacht and house for the film.
 A Hollywood mansion that used to be owned by Madge Kennedy and Pola Negri was rented for the latter.

-A number of characters in the movie were fictionalised due to legal reasons – for instance first husband Bramwell Fletcher was turned into "Vincent Bryant".
+A number of characters in the movie were fictionalised for legal reasons – for instance first husband Bramwell Fletcher was turned into "Vincent Bryant".
 Real names were used for her last two husbands, despite their unsympathetic portrayals – John Howard had been arrested on white slavery charges and Robert Wilcox was dead.
 Howard later became a car salesman and threatened to sue Warner Bros.

 Ray Danton, who played Howard, a tennis professional, received tennis coaching from Tony Trabert.

 Flynn said "it would have been easy for me to simulate Jack Barrymore's physical characteristics for I can do, with the lifted eyebrow, an imitation about as good as anyone else’s."
 However he wanted to: